jstewmc/api-tester/README.md

 # api-tester
 A script to test API clients.

-In October 2015, I needed a way to test my [API client](https://github.com/jstewmc/api).
-I made do with public APIs and websites, but it was a pain.

-Then, it hit me.
-I should just make a script that responds exactly how I tell it to respond, and the API Tester library was born.

 Using the API Tester is easy: